magefoo/magefoo.github.io/_posts/2017-04-12-debugging-in-magento-1.md

 Generally, servers that are used to to serve ecommerce sites are headless, meaning, they do not have a GUI to navigate or run programs that depend on graphics.
 So I install xdebug on the server which has the site I want to profile, and Qcachegrind on my local computer.
 I then rsync the files that were created when I navigated to the site with Profiling enabled in Xdebug Helper Chrome Extension, if you notice these files are saved in the directory I stated in
 `xdebug.profiler_output_dir` or `/home/<user>/php_profile/` Another note, the output file name must start with `callgrind` such as what I have in `xdebug.profiler_output_name=callgrind.out.%t` this is due to the Qcachegrind program only seeing files called callgrind.

-So, once you have your callgrind file downloaded from the server and opened in Qcachegrind you will see something similiar below.
+So, once you have your callgrind file downloaded from the server and opened in Qcachegrind you will see something similar below.
 It takes a little while to get used to reading the results, so do not fret if you do not understand immediately what all this information means.

 <div style="width: 400px; margin: 0 auto">
 <blockquote class="imgur-embed-pub" lang="en" data-id="DWLh6B7"><a href="//imgur.com/DWLh6B7"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>